Gavin-Persad/predictions/plan.md

 -
 - egg on your face, make a way of alerting those who scored less than a player who did not enter scores.
 -
-- dashboard - links need to be routed to page with props, enter scores, league, george cup, lavery cup
-- dashboard - george cup tile - should show when user was knocked out -
 - history page, seasons winners cup winners etc. needs supabase table updated by other areas(individual comps)
 - keep record of highest indivual score for a week and a game.
 Keep these displayed on dashboard.
 Winnner takes a prize.
 -